Overview

 - Create a file named .htaccess.

-- Add the following line to your site's .htaccess file:
+- Add the following line to this file:

 ErrorDocument 404 /error.php

-You can use the above line as a template to create separate custom error pages for each error code.
+You can use this example as a template to create custom error pages for each error code.

 Status codes

-The list of status codes is very long, but there are only a few common errors you'll probably want to make entries for, including:
+See this page for a complete list of status codes.
+The list is very long, but there are only a few common errors you'll need to redirect, such as the following:

 - 400 – Bad Request